Vallejo Resilient Neighborhood

 Below is a list of some of the plant varieties used across the homes in Growing Together.

-The installation of these homes took place over a series of Saturday workdays in July 2020.
+The installation of this second Resilient Neighborhood took place in various stages.
+It was planned as a series of Saturday workdays in July 2020.
 Because of the COVID-19 pandemic and social distancing mandates, we were unable to hold the public educational workshops that are foundational to the program and building community connections.
-Instead we worked individually with each homeowner, bringing the designer and Sustainable Solano support staff together to complete the work while ensuring the neighbor-team received in-depth training and information on the installation of their new gardens.
+Instead, we worked individually with each homeowner, bringing the designer and Sustainable Solano support staff together to complete the work while ensuring the neighbor-team received in-depth training and information on the installation of their new gardens.
+The neighbor-team worked incredibly hard to complete the installations, unable to rely on the support of their larger community, and we commend them for their flexibility, perseverance and humility as we navigated these uncertain times.
 We hope that in the future these homes can host workshops to build skills and teach techniques that we would have loved to include during the installation process.
-The neighbor-team worked incredibly hard to complete the installations, unable to rely on the support of their larger community, and we commend them for their flexibility, perseverance and humility as we navigated these uncertain times.

 Hopes for the Future: